094459/blog/content/newsletter/aws-open-source-news-and-updates---no-16.md

 **ECS ComposeX**

 A few weeks ago in [No.13](https://dev.to/aws/aws-open-source-news-and-updates-no-13-46fg) I mentioned this neat project, ECS ComposeX that John Preston had created.
 Well, following on from that I wanted to share his new blog post and walkthrough of how to use this.
-In '[CICD Pipeline for multiple services on AWS ECS with ECS ComposeX](https://blog.ecs-composex.lambda-my-aws.io)' John provides a great walkthrough of how to use ECS ComposeX using some sample applications integrated with AWS services.
+In 'CICD Pipeline for multiple services on AWS ECS with ECS ComposeX.'
+John provides a great walkthrough of how to use ECS ComposeX using some sample applications integrated with AWS services.

 ![Diagram of architecture.](https://blog.ecs-composex.lambda-my-aws.io/images/cicd-pipeline/cicd-structure.jpg)